Officers

 rachel.coyte@nmt.edu

-Description of Duties: The first vice-chair shall assume the powers and duties of the chair in the event of the absence or disability of the chair.
-Such absence or disability is to be determined by a majority vote of the Management Board.
-The first vice-chair chairs the Program Committee for the annual meeting and, as such, serves as the senior Geology and Health Scientific Division representative on the Joint Technical Program Committee (JTPC) for the annual meeting.
-The first vice-chair shall supervise planning for the Geology and Health Scientific Division technical sessions or symposia to be held at the annual meeting of the succeeding year.
-The first vice-chair will coordinate the work of any section representatives and will appoint representatives to organize technical sessions for section meetings.
+Description of Duties: The first vice-chair shall assume the powers and duties of the chair in the event of absence.
+Chairs the Program Committee for the annual meeting and, as such, serves as the senior Geology and Health Scientific Division representative on the Joint Technical Program Committee (JTPC) for the annual meeting.
+Coordinate the work of any section representatives and will appoint representatives to organize technical sessions for section meetings.

 Abhishek.jpg